wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/m365/business-continuity-disaster-recovery-azure-virtual-desktop/includes/4-identify-correct-dr-scenario.md

 RPO and RTO may be perceived as being balanced against one another, so that a customer may decide to allow for longer recovery times to attain higher recovery points.
 If recovery time is an issue for a customer due to available bandwidth or risk of downtime, that customer may not be able to achieve a high RPO.

+The rest of the unit will explore three different failure scenarios and how to prepare BCDR for Azure Virtual Desktop:
+ - Scenario 1.
+Local corruption of data, metadata, or resources
+ - Scenario 2.
+Single datacenter of Availability Zone failure within an Azure region
+ - Scenario 3.
+Azure region outage

-## Local corruption of data, metadata, or resources
+## Scenario 1.
+Local corruption of data, metadata, or resources

 Suppose your Azure Virtual Desktop environment is affected by a session host failure or a corruption of the FSLogix profile.
 In such situations, the most common method of recovery is to restore the profiles from a backup or to rebuild the session host.
 This unit reviews how each of these methods applies to each Azure Virtual Desktop environment component.